play icon for videos

 3. How likely are you to continue or increase your funding in the next 12 months, and what would increase that likelihood?

-The goal with funder surveys is not to generate satisfaction scores.
-It is to surface the specific evidence gaps that, if addressed, would deepen the relationship and increase renewal probability.
-Sopact Sense connects funder feedback to program outcome data so you can show funders β€” not just tell them β€” that their concerns are being addressed.
+The goal with funder surveys is not satisfaction scores.
+It is to surface the specific evidence gaps that, if closed, would deepen the relationship and increase renewal probability.
+Sopact Sense connects funder feedback to program outcome data, so you can show funders — not just tell them — that their concerns are being addressed.
+Organizations that need to assemble narrative reports from these answers should also review donor impact report workflows.

 Staff and volunteers are simultaneously data producers and critical data consumers.
-Their surveys reveal operational gaps, morale signals, and program-level intelligence that no external stakeholder can provide.
+Their surveys reveal operational gaps, morale signals, and program-level intelligence no external stakeholder can provide.
+Guarantee anonymity for honest answers, survey at 90-day intervals minimum, and separate questions about individual experience from questions about program effectiveness — they are different signals and should be analyzed separately.

 1. What is the most significant operational barrier preventing you from delivering high-quality services?